octree-labs/.github/profile/README.md

 ## Why Octree?

-Traditional LaTeX editing can be complex and time-consuming, but Octree transforms the experience with AI-powered writing that generates code, fixes errors, and provides intelligent suggestions, alongside real-time compilation that shows your PDF output instantly as you type.
+Traditional LaTeX editing can be complex and time-consuming, but Octree transforms the experience with AI writing that generates code, fixes errors, and provides intelligent suggestions, alongside real-time compilation that shows your PDF output instantly as you type.
 With zero setup required, built-in TikZ diagram generation, and smart document structure management, you can start creating professional documents immediately without any installation.

 *From idea to publication-ready documents in minutes.
 Generate TikZ diagrams, structure your sections, and refine with AI, no syntax, no setup.*